StenoFM/steno-help/docs/index.md

 ## Technical Issues

+### Unsynced Transcripts

+Podcasters have full control over the quality of their transcripts.
+They might provide caption files with timestamps for every word, every speaker change, or even none at all.
+All of this affects our ability to deliver a superior user experience.
+If a uses [dynamic ad insertion](https://soundsprofitable.com/guide-and-article/the-many-flavors-of-dynamic-ad-insertion/), our highlighing may become unsynced as the episode progresses.

 ### CORS

 If you’re hosting your own transcripts, please ensure that `Access-Control-Allow-Origin: *` is present on the requested resource.
 Otherwise, browsers will not permit us to request the transcript.